RayalaNK/DogBreedClassifierApp/README.md

 * If supplied an image of a human, it will identify the resembling dog breed.

 ## Analysis

+### Input:
+There are a total of 133 dog categories and 8351 total dog images.
+All the models discussed below are using 6680 training images, 835 validation images and 836 test images.

 There are 2 different stages where we have done analysis.
 ### Stage 1, Building own model:
 * While building **own model**, have tried different architectures by *changing the number of layers, size of filters, dropout layers* and playing with other hyper-parameters.